phoenixthrush/AniWorld-Downloader/README.md

 - **Syncplay for Group Watching**: Enjoy synchronized anime watching sessions with friends.
 - **Proxy Compatibility**: Set up an HTTP proxy for restricted network environments.

-Here’s a restructured and easier-to-follow version of your installation section:

----

 ## Installation

 ### Prerequisites